 Should you rent or buy?

-Side by side, buying looks $124/mo more than renting.
+Side by side, buying already looks $605/mo cheaper, and it’s better than it looks.

 A mortgage is two payments in one